ehmicky/keep-func-props/README.md

 npm install keep-func-props
 ```

-This package is an ES module and must be loaded using
+This package works in both Node.js >=14.18.0 and browsers.
+It is an ES module
+and must be loaded using
 [an `import` or `import()` statement](https://gist.github.com/sindresorhus/a39789f98801d908bbc7ff3ecc99d99c),
 not `require()`.